 If children after age 6 are found to have this jaw discrepancy, they are candidates for early orthodontic treatment, this will decrease the amount and complexity of treatment later, such as having to extract teeth.

 Early growth guidance treatment can help coordinate this jaw growth.
 This early correction may prevent surgical procedures to align the upper and lower jaws.

 Typically, children requiring early treatment will have a removable appliance (similar to a retainer) and/or 4-6 braces on the erupted permanent teeth.
 Treatment may also involve an expander if a cross-bite or severe crowding is present.
 Specifics of treatment will be discussed thoroughly with you and your child at the consultation.

-At the end of first phase treatment, teeth are not in their final positions – this will be determined and accomplished in the second phase of treatment.
+At the end of phase I treatment, teeth are not in their final positions — this will be determined and accomplished in the second phase of treatment.